University Centre Colchester | Counselling

 Lindsay Horsley

-Lindsay is a registered accredited member of the British Association Counselling & Psychotherapy (BACP), a Fellow of the Higher Education Academy (HEA) and a Barnardo’s LINK Counsellor.
-In addition to lecturing, Lindsay continues to work in private practice.
+Lindsay is a registered accredited member of the British Association Counselling & Psychotherapy (BACP) and a Barnardo’s LINK Counsellor.
+In addition to lecturing, Lindsay continues to work in private practice and is an external examiner for a person-centred training programme in Scotland and subject expert in partnership validation events.

 Initially qualifying and experience with counselling adults, her practice evolved and with further CPD and expanded to working with young people.
 Her specific area of interest and experience is working with individuals in care and those affected by adoption.